flencrypto/FLENgames-Stockgame/ERROR_LOG.md

 - **Incorrect PWA entry points**: `manifest.json` and `sw.js` referenced `Index.html` (capital `I`), which fails on case-sensitive hosts such as GitHub Pages and breaks installation/offline fallbacks.
 Updated both files to use the correct lowercase `index.html` paths.
 - **Hard-coded Alpha Vantage API key**: The production API key was committed directly in `index.html`, exposing the secret and breaking the user's own quota.
 Added a secure settings field that stores the key in local storage, added runtime guards, and updated documentation so live data only runs when a user supplies their own key.
+- **Shadowed modal close handler**: `index.html` declared both a DOM reference and a function named `closeResolveModal`, triggering a fatal `Identifier 'closeResolveModal' has already been declared` error in production.
+Renamed the DOM reference and function to unique identifiers and rewired event listeners so the script can execute on GitHub Pages.